 At the very least, this printer supports a wide range of materials.
 All the usual suspects (ABS, PLA, Nylon, are accounted for, but you’re also able to print with wood, stone, and bronze-based filaments, among others.
 This greatly increases the versatility of the printer.

-Rather than show off flashy but ultimately rarely-used features, most of this product’s advanced functionality could easily pass unnoticed.
+Rather than show off flashy but ultimately rarely-used features, most of this product’s advanced functionality could easily pass undiscovered.
 Take the heated bed, for instance: it’s rarely remarked upon in premium models because it’s taken for granted so often.
 Still, in this case, it helps ensure your prints aren’t warped before they even really get started.

 There’s also a special anti-jam nozzle, and you can even swap it out for a higher resolution one if you’d like.
 This is temperature-controlled too, so there’s no need to worry about accidentally ruining your print or filament.
 When combined with the fully-enclosed design, this ensures you’ll waste as little material as possible.